Out of State Hearings - FAQ

 Am I eligible for a hardship license through Illinois

 No, as a general rule.
-You must be an Illinois resident to apply for a hardship license or have an out-of-state license with a need to driving in Illinois.
+You must be an Illinois resident to apply for a hardship license or have an out-of-state license with a need to drive in Illinois.
+If you live out of state, you option is to reinstate which clears you to obtain a license in your home state.

 My home state will give me a license, but they say Illinois is preventing that.
 Why?